jkwiu/PMC/README.md

 > peer chaincode invoke -n mycc -c '{"Args":["initChart"]}' -C myc

 Create new chart.
 Next type of Struct is MedicalChart.
 When you invoke args, these args put into world state.
 I made auto indexing chart Algorithm in pmc2.go.
-If you invoke "createChart", params input into chain network as key-value.
+If you invoke "createChart", params is inputted into chain network as key-value.
 By auto indexing chart Algorithm, the chart index is automatically counted(key:"CHART1","CHART2"..)

 	type MedicalChart struct {
   		Name       string `json:"name"`       //환자 이름